-Even though LNSTS ended up being quickly forgotten, it received surprisingly enthusiastic reviews at the time, with The Games Machine giving it a 89 out of 100 [more than Nippon Safes Inc!] saying:
+Even though LNSTS ended up quickly in the bargain bin, it received surprisingly enthusiastic reviews at the time, with The Games Machine giving it an 89 out of 100 [better than Nippon Safes Inc!] saying:

-At first it seemed to us another senseless title […] but I would highly recommend it, not only it is very fun, it also lasts a very long time, becoming more and more intriguing and exciting!
+While at first it seemed not to make sense […] I would highly recommend it, not only it is very fun, but it also lasts a very long time, becoming more and more intriguing and exciting!

-After the successful release of their first title, along with trying to branch out without particular success, Caprelli recalls the guys were unhappy with the way the company was organized, thus the decision to merge Dynabyte into a new company, Ludomedia, while still retaining the brand.
+Going back to their first title, and only actual success, along with trying to branch out without anyone really noticing, Caprelli recalls the guys were unhappy with the way the company was organized and also wanted to avoid repeating the mistakes that led to Dynabyte almost folding up while working on Nippon Safes.
+Thus, they go ahead and merge Dynabyte into a new company, Ludomedia, while still retaining the Dynabyte brand.

-The newborn enterprise would feature several partners (including Caprelli) with Paolo Costabel as the legal representative and Bruno Boz as CEO.
-Marco, while digging up materials for the article, recalled that the Ludomedia logo was actually designed by his girlfriend at the time, that is one obscure piece of development trivia!
+The newborn company would feature several partners (including Caprelli) with Paolo Costabel as the legal representative and Bruno Boz as CEO.
+Marco, while digging up materials for the article, recalled that the Ludomedia logo was actually designed by his girlfriend at the time; one real obscure piece of development trivia.